 \section{BD and GP statistical sample}

-To compare Gaia-6\,B with the known population of BDs and GPs, we collected from the public archives a large sample of well characterized systems with BD and GP companions.
+To compare Gaia-6\,B with the known population of BDs and GPs, we collected from the public archives a large sample of well characterised systems with BD and GP companions.
 First we selected from the NASA Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}} all objects with mass (or $m \sin i$) $> 0.1$ $M_\text{J}$ and period $< 10^4$ d, considering only the default solutions from the archive.
 Then we selected only the systems with a measured stellar mass and metallicity, resulting in 1138 companions.
-We then selected from the Encyclopaedia of Exoplanetary Systems\footnote{\url{https://exoplanet.eu/}} all brown dwarfs with mass (or $m \sin i$) $> 13.$ $M_\text{J}$, selecting again only companions with period $< 10^4$ d and measured mass and metallicity of the stellar host, corresponding to 78 companions.
-We then merged this sample with the catalogue of brown dwarf companions from Gaia DR3 selected by \citet{stevensonetal2023} which, after applying the same selection as for the other two catalogues, contains 117 objects.
-Merging this three samples together, discarding duplicates, we obtain a sample of 1311 companions, with 1118 and 193 giant planets and brown dwarfs, respectively.
+We then selected from the Encyclopaedia of Exoplanetary Systems\footnote{\url{https://exoplanet.eu/}} all BDs with mass (or $m \sin i$) $> 13.$ $M_\text{J}$, selecting again only companions with period $< 10^4$ d and measured mass and metallicity of the stellar host, corresponding to 78 companions.
+We then merged this sample with the catalogue of BD companions from Gaia DR3 selected by \citet{stevensonetal2023} which, after applying the same selection as for the other two catalogues, contains 117 objects.
+Merging this three samples together, discarding duplicates, we obtain a sample of 1311 companions, with 1118 and 193 GPs and BDs, respectively.
 Fig. \ref{fig:brown_dwarfs} shows the distribution of companion mass as a function of the stellar mass and metallicity, while Fig. \ref{fig:bd_ecc} shows the period-eccentricity distribution of GPs and BDs.
 In both figures are highlighted Gaia-4,-5, and -6\,B as well as HIP66074\,b.